-Palm Beach County SUPPORTS efforts by members of the Legislature to fund programs for the homeless.
+Palm Beach County SUPPORTS efforts by members of the Legislature to identify and fund programs for the homeless.
 The County is experiencing a growing problem with homeless students, seniors, and veterans.
 The County proposes the following:

-- 1. If the Legislature passes legislation related to gaming in Florida, Palm Beach County supports the designation of revenues resulting from an expansion of gaming or a renegotiated compact with the Seminole Tribe of Florida for homeless services. - 2.
-A legislative tweak to the sober homes legislation that will provide options to prevent individuals who are forced to leave a home from becoming homeless. - 3.
-Full-funding of the State Apartment Incentive Loan (SAIL). - 4.
-Funding for working with continuum of care for wrap around services for homelessness. - 5.
-Support funding for mental health. - 6.
-Support the recommendations of the Task Force on Affordable Housing. - 7.
-Support additional funding to prevent college and university students, and unaccompanied minors from becoming homeless. - 8.
-Support creation of and funding for the Poverty Council first proposed in 2016 under SB 556, which would establish a Poverty Council to: a) Conduct a review of policies and programs that work to move people out of poverty; b) Develop strategies to address the causes of poverty in the state; c) Develop recommendations to reduce the percentage of people living in poverty in the state.
+- 1. Sober homes legislation that will provide options to prevent individuals who are forced to leave a home from becoming homeless. - 2.
+Full-funding of the State Apartment Incentive Loan (SAIL) program from the State Housing Trust Fund. - 3.
+Funding for Challenge Grants that provide continuum of care wrap around services for homelessness. - 4.
+Support mental health funding. - 5.
+Support Affordable Housing Task Force recommendations. - 6.
+Support additional funding to prevent college and university students, youth aging out of foster care, and unaccompanied minors from becoming homeless.

+7. Support creation of and funding for the Poverty Council first proposed in 2016 under SB 556, which would conduct a review of policies and programs that move people out of poverty, develop strategies to address the causes of poverty in the state, and develop recommendations to reduce the percentage of people living in poverty in the state.

+HUNGER RELIEF PLAN

+Hunger can - and does - exist in the midst of plenty.
+Nationally, more than 49 million Americans have trouble regularly putting nutritious food on the table.
+Despite its wealth, more than 200,000 residents in Palm Beach County struggle with hunger.
+People can't always feed themselves and their families because they have too little money, too little access both to federal nutrition programs and to sources of affordable healthy food, and too little information about how their challenges can be overcome.

+Palm Beach County SUPPORTS legislation and funding to help support the Palm Beach County Hunger Relief Plan.